danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 I can think of two disadvantages that you should consider before exploring this option:

-- **Unintended duplication becomes propitious** - since we have a flat structure, it might come the time where you have many scenarios, and someone introduces one or more repeated scenarios without being aware of it.
-To avoid duplication, you can put in place, since the very beginning, some proper naming conventions for your test cases, such as prefixing common scenarios with some common keywords that show that those scenarios are somewhat related.
+- **Unintended duplication becomes propitious** - since we have a flat and easily scalable structure, it might come the time where you have many scenarios, and someone introduces one or more repeated test cases without being aware of it.
+To avoid duplication, you can put in place, since the very beginning, some proper naming conventions for your test cases, such as prefixing common fixtures with some common keywords that show that those scenarios are somewhat related.
-- **Setup might be too complex** - depending on the project and the underlying test runner, it might be more os less complex to put in place such a setup.
-We saw that with Jest is a piece of cake.
+- **Setup might be too complex** - depending on the project and the underlying test runner, it might be more or less complex to put in place such a setup.
+We saw that with Jest is a piece of cake <span title="piece of cake">🍰</span>.
-Overhead of useless scenarios - if before having this test architecture, it was hard to modify or extend the existent test, now it becomes the extreme opposite.
-It's just too easy to go to the project and add a new test case.
-Keep an eye on each new test case and ask yourself if it is vital or if it's only cute (ask <small><a href="https://github.com/ry" target="_blank" title="Ryan Dahl, creator of Node.js, GitHub account">Ryan Dahl</a></small> about adding cute things to your projects).

 ## Conclusions

-As already mentioned, all the code examples in this post are in a <a href="https://github.com/danielcaldas/test-fixtures-pattern" target="_blank" title="GitHub, Daniel Caldas, test-fixtures-pattern case study project">public GitHub repository</a>.<br/>
+As already mentioned, all the code examples in this blog post are in a <a href="https://github.com/danielcaldas/test-fixtures-pattern" target="_blank" title="GitHub, Daniel Caldas, test-fixtures-pattern case study project">public GitHub repository</a>.<br/>
-I hope that if you went through the article, you have now one more software pattern on your toolbox that will (for the right use cases) allow you scale the tests in your codebase effortlessly and a self-documented/self-organized fashion.<br/>
+I hope that if you went through the article, you have now one more testing software pattern on your *toolbelt* that will (for the right use cases) allow you scale the tests in your codebase effortlessly and a in self-documented/self-organized fashion.
-If you want to get a few extra tips more specifically on Jest, you might want to take a look at <a href="https://goodguydaniel.com/blog/tips-jest-unit-testing/" target="_blank" title="Post with tips for unit testing with Jest Unrevealed tips for unit testing with Jest">"Unrevealed tips for unit testing with Jest"</a> blog post.

 What do you think about having a fixture based testing architecture?
 Do you have any project in mind where you see the right match?

-<small>*Note: This article refers to the JavaScript language and the Jest JavaScript library, this does not mean that what you find here might not be ported into other JavaScript libraries or into other programming languages and ecosystems.*</small>
+<small>*Note: This article refers to the JavaScript language and the <a href="https://jestjs.io/en/" target="_blank" title="jest is a delightful javascript testing framework with a focus on simplicity">Jest</a> JavaScript library, this does not mean that what you find here might not be ported into other JavaScript libraries or into other programming languages and ecosystems.*</small>